1. Home

 • Mortgage payment protection insurance (MPPI)

-Accident, sickness, and unemployment cover (ASU) covers you if you’re unable to work because of a short or long-term illness, an accident, redundancy or involuntary unemployment.
+Accident, sickness, and unemployment cover (ASU).
+Similar to accident and sickness, ASU also covers redundancy or involuntary unemployment.
 ASU policies are usually short term, lasting for around 12 months and aren’t tied to a specific debt.

 What does income protection cover?

-Short-term income protection insurance generally pays out for a shorter period, and will typically cover you for 1 to 2 years, although some policies will pay out for up to 5 years.
+Short-term income protection insurance generally pays out for a shorter period, typically covering you for 1 to 2 years.
+But some policies could even pay out for up to 5 years.

 What doesn't income protection cover?